Asperity (materials science): Tribology and contact mechanics

+Friction, wear, and mechanical behaviour

 When two macroscopically smooth surfaces come into contact, initially, they only touch at a few of these asperity points.
 These cover only a very small portion of the surface area.
 Friction and wear originate at these points, and thus understanding their behavior becomes important when studying materials in contact.
 When the surfaces are subjected to a compressive load, the asperities deform through plastic and then elastic modes, which can be seen in the stress-strain curve of whatever material in question, thus increasing the contact area between the two surfaces until the contact area is sufficient to support the load.

 The relationship between frictional interactions and asperity geometry is complex and poorly understood.
 It has been reported that an increased roughness may, under certain circumstances, result in weaker frictional interactions, while smoother surfaces may in fact exhibit high levels of friction owing to high levels of true contact.

+Theoretical models

 The Archard equation provides a simplified model of asperity deformation when materials in contact are subject to a force.
-Due to the ubiquitous presence of deformable asperities in self-affine hierarchical structures the true contact area at an interface exhibits a linear relationship with the applied normal load.
+Owing to the ubiquitous presence of deformable asperities in self-affine hierarchical structures the true contact area at an interface exhibits a linear relationship with the applied normal load.